dlom/ruush/README.md

-# Ruush
+# ruush

-Command-line access to puush.me via ruby
+Command-line access to puush via ruby

+This version of ruush is compatible with puush v93

 ## Installation